Icon Starting and Configuring the ElevateDB Server

 Server Dead Session ExpirationSpecifies how long a session can exist in the ElevateDB Server in a disconnected, or "dead", state before the server removes the session.
 This is done to prevent a situation where "dead" sessions accumulate from client applications whose network connections were permanently interrupted.

-Information If all of the remote sessions accessing the ElevateDB Server are using pinging, then you should set this property to the minimum value of 10 seconds so that sessions are removed as soon as they stop pinging the server.
+Information If all of the remote sessions accessing the ElevateDB Server are using pinging, then you should set this configuration entry to the minimum value of 10 seconds so that sessions are removed as soon as they stop pinging the server.

 The default value is 300 seconds, or 5 minutes.